dwunger/gazi-guard/README.md

 1. `Unpacked/mod_scripts/` - Contains the unpacked files from your mod.
 2. `Unpacked/source_scripts/` - Contains the unpacked files from the base game's data.pak.

+## Build from source
+1. Pip install all requirements:
+   * `test.py` will dump such a list of requirements, but will need pruning
+2. Build the executables:
+   * Run `python setup.py` → Binaries build to `dist/merged_output_%timestamp%`
+3. Create an installer (optional):
+   * Update `install_script.iss` with the build path to the new binaries and compile!
+   * This will require an existing installation of Meld.

 ## Limitations
 GaziGuard assumes that your target workspace contains data0.pak, data1.pak, and your mod following this naming scheme.
 On initial setup, the tool will pick the lower data index as your mod.
 If the archive names in your setup are different, you will need to make this change in the options.